On Demand is a Good Fit for…

 Performance Testing

 You can test your MDX On Demand service by simulating the calls made in a typical aggregation process from MX.
 This includes calculating MD5 and HMAC headers and making API calls in the proper order.
-We've provided a JMeter template for this purpose.
-This document explains how to set up and run these tests using JMeter.
+We’ve provided a JMeter template for this purpose.
+This document explains how to set up and run these tests using JMeter.Install and Set Up JMeter

 Download release build binary from the JMeter download site and follow the instructions for installation.

-Download and set up MX files
+Download and Set Up MX Files

-Download the mx_jmeter.zip packaged files here.
+Download the

 Set Up the Files

-1. Place the jruby library in the /lib/ directory.
+- Place the jruby library in the

 Set Up Test Credentials

 The JMeter test templates require a list of user credentials to pass to the Sessions call.
-This list should be set up as a CSV file called login.csv and placed in the /bin/ directory.
+This list should be set up as a CSV file called

-It is recommended to have enough sets of credentials to allow for simultaneous threads.
+INFOIt is recommended to have enough sets of credentials to allow for simultaneous threads.

 Run JMeter and Load the Template

-• Run JMeter executable in the /bin/ directory from a command console.
+- Run JMeter executable in the

-• Load the .jmx template by going to File > Open and selecting the appropriate template for your credential type.
+.jmxtemplate by going to File > Open and selecting the appropriate template for your credential type.

 Set Up Test Plan Variables